sevenreup/duwa/README.md

-# Chewa Programming Language (in progress)
+# Duwa Programming Language (in progress)
-This project is an interpreter for the `chewa` language (Name still getting worked shopped), a language based on the Chewa Bantu language.
+This project is an interpreter for the `duwa` language (Name still getting worked shopped), a language based on the Chewa Bantu language.
 This project is written in Golang.

 ## Setup and Moni ku dziko
-Download the prebuilt binaries for your platform from the [release](https://github.com/sevenreup/chewa/releases)
+Download the prebuilt binaries for your platform from the [release](https://github.com/sevenreup/duwa/releases)

 Create a new source file, `main.ny` (💀 for now the extension does not matter).